The Neglected Error: False Negatives and the Case for Validating Eliminations: There is a myopic focus on false positives

-Many error rate studies, across a variety of forensic disciplines, only cite a method’s false positive rate.
-If only the false positive error rate were of concern, then an examiner could always exclude.
+Thus, to evaluate a method, it is essential that the researchers include both the FPR \textit{and} the FNR (or, the sensitivity \textit{and} specificity), because one without the other gives an incomplete picture \cite{pcast}.
+To understand why this is so, it is useful to think about an extreme case.
+If only the false positive error rate were of concern, then an examiner could conclude that every pair of bullets was an elimination.
 This would yield a zero percent false positive rate, but it would do so at the expense of having a useless method.
 In other words, it's always possible to set a false positive rate to zero if one ignores the false negative rate, or vice versa.